Salford Lads' Club: Music, film and cultural heritage

 In 2003, a film documentary was made as part of the celebrations for the club's centenary.
 The film, introduced by Peter Hook, bassist for Joy Division and New Order, who lived on the Ordsall estate until he was 19, was made with the help of elderly residents and young members of the club and is a mix of interviews and location shots.
-The musician Vinny Peculiar, also known as Alan Wilks, has a longstanding association with the club, supporting various club events, performing for visiting Morrissey fans with ex-Smiths bassist Andy Rourke and rehearsing with his band, which includes ex-members of The Smiths, Oasis and The Fall.
+The musician Vinny Peculiar, also known as Alan Wilks, has a longstanding association with the club, supporting various club events, performing for visiting Morrissey fans with ex-Smiths bassist Andy Rourke and rehearsing with his band, which includes ex-members of the Smiths, Oasis and the Fall.

 The building has also been used as the location for a number of films and television dramas, including Channel 4's Shameless, Granada TV's 2002 remake of The Forsyte Saga, the film version of the Jacqueline Wilson's novel "Illustrated Mum", the BBC police drama Conviction, the 2008 remake of the 1970s BBC series Survivors. and the final season of Peaky Blinders.
 BBC Sport's The Football League Show and BBC One's first-ever outside broadcast of Football Focus were also filmed at the club.
 It also hosted an exclusive pre-show party for fashion house Chanel ahead of their Métiers d'art show in Manchester in December 2023.

 In 2003, Historic England designated the club a Grade II listed building.
-Its listing record notes that the building is "thought to be the most complete example of this rare form of social provision to survive in England."
+Its listing record noted that the building is "thought to be the most complete example of this rare form of social provision to survive in England."
+On 19 June 2026, Salford Lads' Club was upgraded to Grade II* status.
+The updated listing regards it as the best surviving purpose‑built lads' club, a building type now rare.
+Its design was among the most ambitious of its kind, and much of its original plan and many of its fixtures, such as staircases, fireplaces, joinery, tiling, memorials, cupola and early sporting features, remain.